eea/eea.elasticsearch-cluster/README.md

 # EEA Elasticsearch Cluster dockerfiles

-## Contents

-Dockerfiles to build EEA Elasticsearch cluster images for testing, development and deployment.
+Dockerfiles and scripts to build and deploy EEA Elasticsearch cluster.

 It includes several useful elasticsearch plugins such as the [EEA RDF River plugin](https://github.com/eea/eea.elasticsearch.river.rdf) used to index data from RDF dumps and/or SPARQL enpoints.

-*It makes it easier to develop, ship and run the EEA Elasticsearch cluster leaving the host always clean.*
+__It makes it easier to develop, ship and run the EEA Elasticsearch cluster leaving the host always clean__

 ## Requirements
 All you need is [Docker installed](https://docs.docker.com/) on the host.